Jang Su-won: 2017: The 20th Anniversary

 On April 19, YG announced that SechsKies' new album "The 20th Anniversary" will be released on April 28, 2017.
 Along with the release of the album, two title tracks will be promoted are "Sad Song" and "Be Well".
 The album topped the charts in Hong Kong, Malaysia, Taiwan, Philippines, Singapore, Thailand, Vietnam, Indonesia, Australia and United States.
 SECHSKIES's album also topped Mnet, Bugs, Genie and Naver Chart.
 All the songs in the album made it to the top 100 on the Melon chart, which is remarkable and shows that SECHSKIES has a wide fan base.
 SechsKies album topped Gaon Chart and Hanteo real time chart, daily chart and weekly chart.
 "Be Well" also topped Gaon Digital Chart, Download Chart, BGM Chart and Mobile Chart for the 1st week of May.
 SechsKies held consecutive wins for the title track "Be Well" on MBC Music Core in May.
 They also won for the #1 spot on KBS Music Bank.

-On May 4, SechsKies held their first fansign event after 18 years at Time Square located in Yeongdeungpo-gu, Seoul.
+On May 4, SechsKies held their first fansign event after 18 years at Time Square located in Yeongdeungpo District, Seoul.
 The venue was filled with more than 3,000 fans gathered to see them.

 On May 12, YG announced that SechsKies' will debuting in Japan after 20 years debut in Korea.
 SechsKies' album "The 20th Anniversary" Japan Edition will be released on July 19.
 YG announced SechsKies' will held their first Japan Fan Meeting at the Yokohama Bay Hall in Kanagawa on July 23 and at the Namba Hatch in Osaka on September 3.

 On June 9, YG announced SechsKies' will held their first Korea Fan Meeting since their reunion at the SK Olympic Handball Gymnasium in Seoul on July 15.
 On June 26, all tickets were sold out within one minutes.

 On August 7, YG announced SechsKies is to hold "20th Anniversary Concert" on September 23 at the Gocheok Sky Dome.
 On August 22, all tickets were sold out within a few minutes.